 Since then, with state reforms on energy purchase, the first company has filed for bankruptcy while the second is struggling.

-If the market (or regulation) is not (or no longer) favourable to a business, no matter how good the leaders are, their teams (and other elements of the P-I triangle), the company will have struggle to grow.
+If the market (or regulation) is not (or no longer) favorable to a business, no matter how good the leaders are, their teams (and other elements of the P-I triangle), the company will have struggle to grow.

 In my view, the P-I triangle must include the notion of a “market”, which all entrepreneurs must be aware of when they decide to launch.